vrognas/vrognas/README.md

 -->
 - 🔭 I’m currently working on my PhD in Pharmacometrics
 - 🕵 Supervised by Prof. Lena Friberg, Prof. Mats Karlsson, and Prof. France Mentré
-- 🌱 I’m currently learning R (tidyverse), NONMEM, and Python
+- 🌱 I’m currently learning R and NONMEM
 - 📫 How to reach me: viktor@vrognas.com, or visit my website https://vrognas.com to reach my other channels